Norway

 New rules on hire in the agricultural sector

-Employer implications/action needed Easier to hire from staffing agencies.
+Employer implications/action needed It will be easier to hire from staffing agencies.
 Guidance will be issued.

 Clarification of the rules regarding the psychosocial working environment